Cray-HPE/docs-csm/operations/kubernetes/Repopulate_Data_in_etcd_Clusters_When_Rebuilding_Them.md

     Boot preparation information for other product streams can be found in the following locations:

-    -   UANs: Refer to the UAN product stream documenation and search for the "PREPARE UAN BOOT SESSION TEMPLATES" header in the "Install and Configure UANs" procedure.
+    - UANs: Refer to the UAN product stream repository and search for the "PREPARE UAN BOOT SESSION TEMPLATES" header in the "Install and Configure UANs" procedure.
     - Cray Operating System \(COS\): Refer to the "Create a Boot Session Template" header in the "Boot COS" procedure in the COS product stream documentation.

 ### CPS

 1. Repopulate clusters for CPS.

     - If there are no clients using CPS when the etcd cluster is rebuilt, then nothing needs to be done other than to rebuild the cluster and make sure all of the components are up and running.
 See [Rebuild Unhealthy etcd Clusters](Rebuild_Unhealthy_etcd_Clusters.md) for more information.
     - If any clients have already mounted content provided by CPS, that content should be unmounted before rebuilding the etcd cluster, and then re-mounted after the etcd cluster is rebuilt.
 Compute nodes that use CPS to access their root file system must be shut down to unmount, and then booted to perform the re-mount.

 ### CRUS